 Insights from NHNAI academic network:

-It is thus important to think the use of technology and AI as a means to potentiate the learning of human capacities as such, and not only to maximize exclusively his evaluation scores in the education system.
-AI could be used to help us remind of things we need to do, and not only to do it for us, depriving us of the experiences that enable us to grow and flourish.
+It is thus important to think of the use of technology and AI as a means to potentiate the learning of human capacities as such, and not only to maximize exclusively evaluation scores in the education system.
+We should use AI as a complementary tool that does not prevent to make cognitive efforts.
+For instance, AI could be used to help us remind of things we need to do, and not only to do it for us, thereby depriving us of experiences that enable us to grow and flourish.
 AI could be used as a motivator instead of only/mainly as a facilitator of complex tasks (that are necessary for learning, especially long-term).
+It is our responsibility to encourage students to strike a balance between technological assistance and personal effort, in order to preserve learning and cognitive development, and to limit as far as possible the sources of distraction that technology can represent.

 [1] Abbas, M., Jam, F. A., & Khan, T. I. (2024).
 Is it harmful or helpful?
 Examining the causes and consequences of generative AI usage among university students.
 International Journal of Educational Technology in Higher Education, 21(1), 10.